Skip to main content

 The differences between White Hat strategies and Black Hat strategies might seem obvious.
 But the prevalence of Black Hat design in today’s media landscape suggests that it is not as obvious as we think.
 The sad part of this story is that most companies that adopt Black Hat strategies think that the revenue and profit potential is higher, justifying their choice.
 But in the long run, it is just the opposite.
 When companies create effectively targeted marketing, behavioral suggestions, business transactions, and even enforced constraints such as those discussed in the scenarios above, many consumers are open to the possibilities — as long as they feel aware, in control, and competent to maintain that control.

-Professor Marc Resnick (Information Design and Corporate Communication) has more than 25 years of experience in human factors and usability.
+Professor Marc Resnick (Experience Design) has more than 25 years of experience in human factors and usability.
 He has applied human factors to a variety of domains, including enterprise systems, health-care information systems, consumer products, and social networks.

 Big Data Series